 On an annual basis, the AMBERS Compliance Officer produces a report for the AMBERS Board that provides an overview of the activity performed to demonstrate compliance with ESMA's endorsement guidelines.
-The report for 2022 was completed in January 2023 and did not identify any material concerns.
+The 2023 report was completed in December 2023 and did not identify any material concerns.